SchreiberLars/Power-BI-performance-best-practices/docs/coverpage.md

 > From the community for the community

 - Want to contribute?!
-It's all on [GitHub](https://github.com/SchreiberLars/Power-BI-performance-best-practices/tree/master/docs)
+It's all on GitHub!
-- ...

 [Get Started](#main)
 [GitHub](https://github.com/SchreiberLars/Power-BI-performance-best-practices/tree/master/docs)